syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Effects.md

 ## Ripple

-The [`SfEffects.Ripple`] is a growable circle, which is initially placed on the tapped location, and it will grow till the whole layout is filled. [`SfEffects.Ripple`] is rendered based on [`SfEffectsView.InitialRippleFactor`].
+The [`SfEffects.Ripple`] is a growable circle, which is initially placed on the tapped location, and it grows till the whole layout is filled. [`SfEffects.Ripple`] is rendered based on [`SfEffectsView.InitialRippleFactor`].

 {% tabs %}